What is a sustainable business?

 Public regulation can solve this problem but is often not implemented due to competition among countries and resistance from voters and companies.
 Sometimes sustainable options can give higher incomes for companies, but often not enough to cover the extra costs.
 Also, companies sometimes lack the knowledge and internal processes to become sustainable.

-On the other hand, we can also ask why companies are not even less sustainable.
-Many companies make investments in sustainability with small and uncertain expectations of getting a financial return.
+On the other hand, we can also ask why companies are not even less sustainable?.
+Many companies make investments in sustainability with small and uncertain expectations of getting a financial return, but they still make them, due to different types of pressures from inside and outside the company, and out of concern for doing the right thing.

 Reflection questions